 After covering the spooky origins of movie monsters earlier in the month, it seemed only fitting to take a closer look at some of the movies inspired by real events.
 Not those ones that everyone knows about (or the ones already covered in The Corner of Film Podcast Minis) – no, these are the lesser known true stories that inspired horror films.

-Some of the following are more high profile than others, and some of the films are more high profile than the rest, but the spine-chilling thread that runs through them all is: they’re all true.
+Some of the following inspirations are more high-profile than others, and some of the films are more popular than the rest, but the spine-chilling thread that runs through them all: they’re all true.

 Inspired by: Robert the Doll

 Having written about the real life origins of Annabelle in a previous list, it might seem that another story of a haunted doll is something like overkill – however the story of Robert the Doll is too creepy to pass up.

 Purchased as a gift for young Robert Eugene Otto in around 1904, Robert the Doll cuts a pretty terrifying figure (even by the standard of early 20th century dolls, which is saying something).
 He’s usually pictured wearing a white sailor suit, believed to have once belonged to Otto himself, and holding a slightly deformed stuffed toy.
 Pictures alone are enough to elicit nightmares, but Robert has a pretty terrifying legend attached to him.

 Robert supposedly had the power to move, change his facial expressions, and – worst of all – make giggling sounds.
 Young Robert Otto would treat Robert the Doll as if he were a real person, and often talked about him in the first person, as thought he and Robert shared one identity.
 Otto then began to blame mishaps on Robert, which many dismissed as normal childhood behavior – although it might have been wishful thinking.